OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 backbone taxonomy; one is a plant and the other is an insect.
 One of these two is an erroneous duplication, but the automated system has to be able to cope with this situation because we don't have the resources to correct all source taxonomy errors.
-It is necessary to choose the right candidate for the IRMNG node with name _Aporia lemoulti_.
+When IRMNG is aligned, it is necessary to choose the right candidate for the node with name _Aporia lemoulti_.
 Consequences of incorrect placement might include putting siblings of IRMNG _Aporia lemoulti_ in the wrong kingdom as well.